JWH709/Buffoon-Builder/Notes/NOTES.md

 - Going to spend the day organizing/refactoring my repo.
 Currently, I've divided everything into several folders, however, I now need to make the distinction between what is and is not a component for a specific section.
 I've also left main and App on the top level, I feel like that kinda makes sense.
 Going to do some reading and adjust accordingly.

+## June 6th:

+- Going to start focusing on styling.
+I should make assets for each section's background.
+I've gotten half decent at editing the containers from balatro itself, so this shouldn't be a huge feat or anything.
+So far, I've managed to convert a lot of the original px values to %, which I personally prefer, and will also cause less of a headache when it comes time for media queries.
+I need to move onto doing this for both side panels.
+- I need to style the blocks to be flexible when their titles are larger than they are small.
+I also need to finish editing the inputs on the result blocks